alfredclwong/alfredclwong.github.io/_posts/2025-06-19-alfred-evolve-0.markdown

 - Inspirations: similar to the parent section but for several inspiration programs
 - Variation: a randomly sampled prompt variation, e.g. encouraging this diff to refactor the parent program without changing core functionality, or to write a completely new program from scratch
 - Epilogue: a description of the specific format expected from the output

-Both the variations and the program sampling are used to provide an element of stochasticity to the evolution process in order to maintain diversity.

 ```
 <PREAMBLE>